open-telemetry/opentelemetry-configuration/CONTRIBUTING.md

 ### Snippets

-[snippets](snippets) contains example configuration snippets used to demonstrate different scenarios, supplement documentation, and as a library of valid configuration files which implementations can use in testing.
+[snippets](snippets) contains small targeted configuration files illustrating different scenarios.
+These are used to supplement documentation and as a library of valid configuration files which implementations can use in testing.

 Each snippet file name follows the pattern: `<JsonSchemaType>_<snake_case_description>.yaml`: